chrislauyc/Data-Science-Projects/README.md

 Day 038&039: Trying to enhance image resolution using Convnet.
 Having issue with model not learning the training set.
 From what I have read, dozens of things could have gone wrong.
 Kind of lost

 Day 040-042: Got sick last couple of days.
 I finished working on using a neural network to enhance image resolution.
 Here are the results: (left: original, right: enhanced).
 Overall acceptable.
 Slight enhancement on the tiger and the zebra looks a bit cartoonish.

+Day 043&044: Exploring a related topic--image inpainting.
+Trying to regenerate deleted parts of an image.
+Realized my model architecture didn't work.
+Started exploring variational autoencoder (https://blog.keras.io/building-autoencoders-in-keras.html …) Generative neural networks are fun.

+Day 045-047: Spent two days getting the neural network architecture set up.
+Spent today trying to train the model to reconstruct missing part of an image.
+Not even overfitting.
+Something is wrong with the model.